Immigrate to British Columbia – British Columbia Provincial Nominee Program

 British Columbia Provincial Nominee Program Skilled Worker Immigration

-• The Skilled Worker Category- Candidates having a legitimate job offer and holding the required work experience in relevant work sector can apply for the Skilled Worker Category.
+• The Skilled Worker Category- Candidates having a legitimate job offer and holding the required work experience in the relevant work sector can apply for the Skilled Worker Category.

-• The Health Care Professional Category- Candidates holding relevant work experience as nurses, physicians and psychiatric nurses can apply for this category.
+• The Health Care Professional Category- Candidates holding relevant work experience as nurses, physicians, and psychiatric nurses can apply for this category.

 • International Graduate, Canadian Degree Category: This category is open for international students who have graduated from a legitimate and eligible Canadian educational institution in the last two years.
 An employment offer is a necessity for this category.